-The legislation as originally drafted carefully considered the importance of preventing the diversion of medical marijuana.
-Its adequate protections include the following: (1) a registered organization may only dispense marijuana to an individual who produces a valid registry identification card and after checking the I-STOP database; (2) the quantity dispensed must be carefully tracked and reported; (3) each registered organization must demonstrate its ability to maintain effective controls against the diversion of marijuana; and (4) any practitioner who certifies a patient for consumption of medical marijuana in bad faith will be subject to potential criminal, civil and licensure proceedings.
-The Committees agree with Assembly Member Gottfried's assertion that it would be unlikely under this current legislation for anyone to use this highly regulated medical marijuana system to obtain marijuana for recreational use.28 A person would need a practitioner willing to risk his or her license and criminal action to certify in writing that the person has a statutorily defined serious condition that qualifies for use of marijuana, with the full awareness that the patient will file the practitioner's and the patient's name and address with the State and then formally access the drug from a State-licensed dispenser which requires even more paperwork and reporting.29 For these reasons, the Committees believe that the increased restrictions contained in the "A" version of the bill are unnecessary.
+This legislation carefully considers the importance of preventing the diversion of medical marijuana.
+Its adequate protections include the following: (1) a registered organization may only dispense marijuana to an individual who produces a valid registry identification card; (2) the quantity dispensed must be carefully tracked and reported; (3) each registered organization must demonstrate its ability to maintain effective controls against the diversion of marijuana; and (4) any practitioner who certifies a patient for consumption of medical marijuana in bad faith will be subject to potential criminal, civil and licensure proceedings.
+The Committees agree with Assembly Member Gottfried's assertion that it would be unlikely under this current legislation for anyone to use this highly regulated medical marijuana system to obtain marijuana for recreational use.
+A person would need a practitioner willing to risk his or her license and criminal action to certify in writing that the person has a statutorily defined serious condition that qualifies for use of marijuana, with the full awareness that the patient will file the practitioner's and the patient's name and address with the